 I am an NSF postdoctoral fellow for research using biological collections at the Academy of Natural Sciences of Drexel University.
 I received my PhD from the Richard Gilder Graduate School of the American Museum of Natural History in 2018, and a master’s degree from the University of New Mexico in 2014.

 I am interested broadly in the evolution of host-symbiont interactions across spatial and temporal scales.
-My research largely encompasses studies on: 1) systematics and phylogeography of symbionts and their hosts; 2) molecular evolution of host-symbiont co-evolutionary interactions; and 3) symbiont community and trait diversity, with an emphasis on host specificity.
+My research largely encompasses studies on: 1) the diversification of symbionts and their hosts; 2) molecular evolution of host-symbiont co-evolutionary interactions; and 3) symbiont community ecology across scales (from regions to individual hosts).
 I use birds and their parasitic and mutualistic microbes as a model system with which to study these processes.
-My current research is focused on higher-level systematics, species delimitation, and molecular evolution of malaria parasites, with an emphasis on the malaria parasites that infect birds (Plasmodium, Haemoproteus, and Leucocytozoon).
-I am currently working to develop genomic approaches to study the pattern and process of avian malaria parasite diversification and host adaptation.
+My current research is focused on the evolution of host specificity within the malaria parasites, and how this trait impacts the diversification and distribution of these parasites.
+I am also currently working to develop genomic approaches to study the pattern and process of avian malaria parasite diversification and host adaptation.

 I have previously worked on avian phylogeography, hemoglobin evolution, and natural history, and I maintain research interests in these areas.
 My research is heavily dependent on scientific collections, and I strive to actively contribute to these resources.

 My ResearchGate profile

 My AMNH profile